Zamiell/stardew-valley/Min-Max_Guide.md

 * Start to do Skull Cavern runs as soon as possible and as often as possible.
 (See [General Skull Cavern Strategy](#general-skull-cavern-strategy).)
 * During periods of downtime, you can:
   * Start to clear debris on the farm where your Quality Sprinklers + Starfruit crop will go.
+  * Craft + place flooring where the Quality Sprinklers will go.
-  * Craft + place Quality Sprinklers, craft + place Scarecrows.
+  * Craft + place Scarecrows.
-  * Hoe + plant Parsnips (as a "linger crop" to keep the squares watered on Summer 1).
   * Craft + place extra furnaces with your spare copper.
   * Start to plant acorns in a corner of the farm to build up an Oak Tree forest.
-    * Eventually, you will use [Tree Fertilzier](https://stardewvalleywiki.com/Tree_Fertilizer) on them.
   * Farm more ore in the mines (on floor 20/40/80).

+### Spring 18

+* Ship enough items to get:
+  * 2000g for the [Copper Axe](https://stardewvalleywiki.com/Axes) upgrade.
+  * However much gold is needed to buy the second batch of [Kale Seeds](https://stardewvalleywiki.com/Kale_Seeds) (70g each).

 ### Spring 19

-* Starting today, you need to start upgrading your tools.
-The axe needs to be upgraded twice and the hoe needs to be upgraded twice.
-Thus, you should have both tools finished by Spring 25.
-(19 --> 21 --> 23 --> 25)
-  * Upgrade the axe first so that you can use it to start clearing the farm.
+* At 9 AM, go to Clint and upgrade to the [Copper Axe](https://stardewvalleywiki.com/Axes) (2000g).
+* Go to Pierre and buy the second batch of [Kale Seeds](https://stardewvalleywiki.com/Kale_Seeds)

+### Spring 20

+* Harvest the first batch of Kale and plant the second crop.
+* Ship enough items to get 5000g for the [Steel Axe](https://stardewvalleywiki.com/Axes) upgrade.

 ### Spring 21

 * Check the Queen of Sauce for the [Radish Salad](https://stardewvalleywiki.com/Radish_Salad) recipie.
+* At 9 AM, go to Clint, retrieve the [Copper Axe](https://stardewvalleywiki.com/Axes), and upgrade to the [Steel Axe](https://stardewvalleywiki.com/Axes) (5,000g).

+### Spring 22

+* Ship enough items to get 2000g for the [Copper Hoe](https://stardewvalleywiki.com/Hoes) upgrade.

 ### Spring 23

+* At 9 AM, go to Clint, retrieve the [Steel Axe](https://stardewvalleywiki.com/Axes), and upgrade to the [Copper Hoe](https://stardewvalleywiki.com/Hoes) (2,000g).
-* Now that you have the steel axe, if you get a bad luck day, use it to clear space on your farm and prepare for your sprinklers.
+* Now that you have the [Steel Axe](https://stardewvalleywiki.com/Axes), if you get a bad luck day, use it to clear space on your farm and prepare for your sprinklers.
 This will need to be done on the 27th at the latest, even if it is not a bad luck day.

 ### Spring 24